How much money will you need to go on a working holiday in Australia? What will be your main expenses?

 Here is an overview of the expenses to take into consideration when planning your WHV in Australia:

-• Visa fees: the Australian Working Holiday Visa is relatively expensive.
-It costs AU$635.
+- Visa fees: the Australian WHV is relatively expensive.
+It costs AU$670.

-• Airfares: prices are much higher than before the pandemic and vary widely depending on the time of year, the city of arrival, the city of departure and the airline.
+- Airfare: prices are much higher than they used to be and vary widely depending on the time of year, the arrival and departure cities, and the airline.
 If you come across a good deal, go for it!
-There’s no need to wait until the last minute, as it’s rare to find more competitive prices the day before departure.
+There’s no need to wait until the last minute, as it’s rare to find competitive prices close to departure.
 Compare prices to find the best offer.

-• WHV insurance: it’s mandatory for most WHV destinations, and can be for the Australia WHV (if your visa is issued with condition 8501 – Maintain adequate health insurance).
-Insurance remains a major expense but don’t cut corners here, you’ll be happy to have insurance if anything happens.
+- WHV insurance: it’s mandatory for many WHV destinations, and can be for the Australia WHV (if your visa is issued with condition 8501 – Maintain adequate health insurance).
+Even if insurance is not mandatory for you, you’ll want to get insurance in case anything happens.

-• Travel gear: you may find yourself looking for a backpack, electronics, camping gear, etc., before your trip.
+- Travel gear: you may find you need a new backpack or camping gear before your trip.
 Travel light!
-You’ll find plenty of stores in Australia to complete your equipment, if necessary (Kmart, a discount chain, will probably sell what you forgot to buy).
+You’ll find plenty of stores in Australia (e.g. Kmart, a discount chain) to buy equipment, if necessary.

-• Medical check-ups: it’s best to leave with peace of mind so now is the time to see your ophthalmologist, gynecologist, general practitioner, etc. As a reminder, your WHV insurance will not cover routine check-ups or expenses related to existing health problems.
-For example, if you need new glasses because your prescription changed, your new pair will not be covered by your insurance while you’re in Australia.
+- Medical check-ups: it’s best to leave with peace of mind so now is the time to see your ophthalmologist, gynaecologist, general practitioner, etc. Depending on where you live, you may need to pay for these check-ups.
+As a reminder, WHV insurance will not cover routine check-ups or expenses related to existing health problems.
 It’s best to think ahead!

-• Clothing: in Australia, it can be cold and even snowy (yes, it snows in Australia!).
-Depending on the season and when you arrive, it’s always a good idea to pack warm clothes.
-Also, don’t take your most valuable clothes or even brand-name clothes—they will take a beating on the road.
+- Clothing: in Australia, it can be very hot, but it can also be cold and even snowy (yes, it snows in Australia!).
+Depending on the season and when you arrive, you may need to pack warm clothes.
+Also, don’t take your most valuable or brand-name clothes—they will take a beating on the road.

-To give you an idea, here are my April 2022 pre-departure expenses:
+To give you an idea, here are my pre-departure expenses (from 2022):

-How to start a budget before your trip
+How to create a budget before your trip

-There are standard expenses to plan for at the beginning of a WHV adventure in Australia.
+There are standard expenses to plan for at the beginning of a WHV adventure.
 Your budget will vary depending on transportation, rent, food, inflation, etc.

 Here are the expenses you’ll need to plan for at the beginning of your stay:

-All travellers will have to eat, get around, and sleep somewhere but your budget will depend on your plans and how you want to start your adventure.
-Are you going to take English conversation classes to master the local lingo?
+All travellers will have to eat, get around, and sleep somewhere, but your budget will depend on your plans and how you want to start your adventure.
 Are you planning to buy a converted vehicle right away?
-Are you embarking on a road trip along Australia’s east coast?
-Or do you want to find a job as soon as you arrive?
+Are you embarking on a road trip?
+Or do you want to find an apartment and a job in a city as soon as you arrive?
 Will you look for volunteering opportunities?

 It’s time to be realistic.
 Ask yourself the right questions—is this going to be a “working” adventure or a long holiday?

 Leaving home with enough money offers peace of mind.
-It will also help you make the most of your working holiday adventure in Australia because let’s face it, some money is the key to unforgettable opportunities—a cruise in Tasmania, a snorkelling trip with whale sharks, a helicopter flight over the Great Barrier Reef… You’re probably not travelling all the way to Australia to spend a year picking watermelons.
+It will also help you make the most of your adventure in Australia because, let’s face it, money is the key to unforgettable opportunities—a cruise in Tasmania, a snorkelling trip with whale sharks, a helicopter flight over the Great Barrier Reef… You’re probably not travelling all the way to Australia just to spend a year picking watermelons.
 Save and bring more money than you think you’ll need to dedicate some of it to the travel experience.

-Analyze your current spending patterns and define what matters most to you.
-Do you love going out?
+Look at your current spending patterns and define what matters most to you.
+Do you love nightlife?
 Are you a foodie?
 Do you want to join a gym?
-Plan for your initial expenses to define your long-term budget in Australia and adjust as needed.
+Use your normal expenses to define your long-term budget in Australia and adjust as needed.

 How much does a year in Australia cost?

 There’s no right answer to this question.
-In fact, if like many working holiday makers, you will combine paid work opportunities with travel, you don’t necessarily need a set budget because you can work when your funds are getting low.
+If, like many working holiday makers, you will combine paid work opportunities with travel, you don’t necessarily need a set budget because you can pick up work when your funds are getting low.

-However, it’s not uncommon to come across working holiday makers who spend their year travelling around Australia.
-If this is your plan as well, you’ll need to budget carefully since you won’t have any source of income for a year.
+However, it’s not uncommon to come across working holiday makers who spend their whole year travelling around Australia.
+If this is your plan, you’ll need to budget carefully because you won’t have any source of income for a year.
 Keep in mind that if you can’t save as much as you were hoping, you can shorten your stay—you don’t have to stay in Australia for an entire year.

 Every working holiday adventure is unique, it’s your trip, and it’s up to you to plan it the way you want it to be!

-How to budget for an urban working holiday
+How to budget for a working holiday in the city

-Generally speaking, if you live in an urban area, housing will be your biggest expense.
+Generally speaking, if you live in a city, housing will be your biggest expense.
 The cost of living is quite high in most Australian cities.
 Your budget will depend on where you settle Down Under.

 To keep rent affordable, many Australians share a place with “flatmates.”
 It’s quite easy to find a room for rent.